sera741/Sera741/README.md

 c+h is comfortly Allowed! i dont mind it at all, in fact Im actually comfortable with it.

-> you can ship me With Anyone, idgaf tho.

 > PLEASE PLEASE INTERACT WITH ME, im absolutely a loner.
 I swear im funny!!

 > If you're feeling uncomfortable with me say it out, I respect everyone's privacy and Boundaries.

 > if you see me out sitting without responding then im either offtab or afk/offline. w2i at that time!

-> my weak mood : if i dont usually talk with energetic/or seem quiet then know I'm probably not in the mood.
+> my weak mood - if i dont randomly talk with energetic/or seem quiet then know I'm probably not in the mood.

 > int with any kind is okay! i accept all of these </3

-> i dont honestly get affected or offended by words i actually don't care about them (i genuinely dont know whats wrong with me💔)
+> i dont get affected or offended by words i just don't really care about them (i genuinely dont know whats wrong with me💔)

 > i call people
 **TWINKS.**/j